smileboywtu/CS-FileTransfer/FileTransferClientCLI/README.md

     # flag with true, like:
         java -jar .jar 8888 true

-> 2. in another terminal find the client and run the jar file,
+> II. in another terminal find the client and run the jar file,

     java -jar FileTransferClientCLI.jar ip port